Argyris36/argyris_code/CV_RMD.md

 ### Overview

-I am a clinician and neuroscientist.
+I am a clinician and a neuroscientist.
 I was appointed Chair of Child and Adolescent Psychiatry at UCL in January 2022.
 Until then, I was Senior Investigator and Chief of the Section of Clinical and Computational Psychiatry at NIMH/NIH in the USA and before that a Senior Lecturer and a Wellcome Trust Fellow at the Institute of Psychiatry Psychology and Neuroscience, King's College London.
 I trained in Child and Adolescent Psychiatry at the Maudsley Hospital.

 I have two main research aims.